 You are a cyclist and an artist at heart!
 The Silca Pocket Impero is a masterpiece of quality construction in a compact size that is efficient and reliable.
 With no plastic pieces to break down and a 25-year hard parts warranty, you can’t go wrong and you’ll look good.

 Alternatives to the Silca Pocket Impero

 Blackburn Core Slim Mini Pump

-The presta only Core Slim Mini Pump is made of alloy and feels solid for its economical price tag.
+The Presta only Core Slim Mini-Pump is made of alloy and feels substantial for its economical price tag.
 It also comes with Blackburn’s lifetime warranty.